 Between 60 and 80 million acres of our National Forest System are considered high risk and in need of treatment to address forest health challenges such as fire, insect mortality, and invasive species.
 Most of this land is located within Western states.
-While these wildfires typically start as a horrific act of nature, a lack of responsible forest management allows them to grow at unrelenting rates, making it even more difficult for our brave men and women battling these infernos.
 It is absurd that we allow our forests to become powder kegs that invite bigger and hotter fires every summer.
 It isn’t a matter of if our beautiful nation’s forests are going to burn—it is only a matter of when.

 It does not have to be this way.
 The biggest hindrance is the U.S. Forest Service bureaucracy in Washington and extreme special-interest groups that stop responsible forest management activities.
 Because the Forest Service refuses to permit hazardous fuel management projects in our forests, they are overcrowded with trees that go up in flames during droughts, and invite massive conflagrations.
 It would be far easier to thin the forest conscientiously in advance than resort to emergency fire suppression, which risks lives and property.

 This classic example of Washington misprioritization is extremely misguided.
 The Forest Service’s own Fuel Treatment Effective Database reports that “over 90 percent of the fuel treatments were effective in changing fire behavior and/or helping with control of the wildfire.”
 Unfortunately, federal land management agencies have failed to recognize this correlation and timber harvests are down 80 percent over the last 30 years.
-In fact, the Forest Service only harvested 2.5 billion board feet in 2016 compared to over 10 billion board feet in 1990.
-Only a miniscule percentage of our forests are thinned each year, which is insufficient, and will not solve this decades-old problem.
-A real solution to this problem is needed so we don’t sit back and watch even more of our beautiful forests get destroyed by relentless wildfires.
+Such flawed thinking also negatively impacts education and local communities as historically 25 percent of the receipts from all timber harvested by the federal government go toward schools and important infrastructure projects.

 The Electricity Reliability and Forest Protection Act reduces fire risks and hazards as well asensures reliable electricity service by allowing management of high-risk vegetation in close proximity to power lines to occur in and near certain federal rights-of-way (ROW).
 Electric utilities must seek permission and approval from the appropriate federal land management agency (Forest Service or BLM) for their proposed vegetative management plan.
 Active vegetative management along these ROWs is extremely important, including the removal of trees, living, dead or dying, which would contact a power line if not properly maintained.
 In August 2006, three power lines in the Pacific Northwest sagged and came into contact with untrimmed trees resulting in a blackout that impacted 7.5 million people across 14 Western states, two Canadian Provinces and part of Mexico.
 And in August 2008, a falling tree spurred a blackout for more than 50 million electricity customers across the Northeastern and Midwest states.The bill promotes federal land management agency consistency, accountability, and timely decision-making as it relates to protecting electricity transmission and distribution lines and habitat on federal lands.
 House of Representatives voted to pass H.R.
 1873, the Electricity Reliability and Forest Protection Act, sponsored by Reps.
 LaMalfa and Schrader, by a bipartisan vote of 300-118.
 This legislation was signed into law.
 Click HERE to read more.

 Western Caucus Secures Additional $576.5 Million for Wildfires

-On 10/4/17, 32 members sent OMB Director Mulvaney a letter asking that the Administration send Congress a proposal that includes comprehensive forest management and wildland fire budgeting reforms as part of the next disaster relief request.
+Led by Western Caucus, 32 members sent the Trump Administration a letter asking that the Administration send Congress a proposal that includes comprehensive forest management and wildland fire budgeting reforms as part of the next disaster relief request.
 This effort was successful and resulted in $576.5 million for wildfires and strong active forest management language.
 This Western Caucus initiative also prevented the Forest Service from having to raid their active management accounts in order to fund suppression costs.
 More HERE.